 Electrical Control Enclosures

-ISC Companies is a distributor of mechanical power transmission parts and industrial automation components.
-We are also proud to be a UL 508A/698A Certified Panel Shop.
-For more information about the brands we offer and/or pricing, please contact us by phone 763-559-0033, by email custserv@isccompanies.com, or by filling out our online contact form.
+ISC Automation (a division of ISC Companies) is a supplier of industrial automation components and is a UL508A/698A listed panel shop that designs and builds custom control panels for industrial applications.
+For more information, please contact us by phone 763-559-0033, by email [email protected], or by filling out our online contact form.

 Control enclosures are used to house electronic equipment are often listed with ratings.
 These ratings standardize enclosure performance and identify the enclosure’s ability to resist external environmental influences.